hightower8083/PoGit/README.md

 ## Contributing

-Everybody interested is greatly welcome to contribute.
-Many things are to be done: manipulators, filters, diagnoctics etc.
+Everybody interested is greatly welcome to contribute, by extending codelet library (manipulators, filters, plugins) or finding bug and ambiguities.